 (slide) 4Q175 consists of a collection of quotes from the HB arranged in a single column divided into paragraphs and has been the subject of endless discussion.
 The first section of 4Q175 includes a citation of the pre-Samaritan version of Exod 20:21, which is a composite text of materials drawn from Deut 5:28–29 and 18:18–19.
 Nonetheless, the two successive verses in Deuteronomy 18 that appear in SP are missing from 4Q175.
 These verses deal with the distinction between true and false prophecy.

 In view of the dynamic process that gave rise to these expansions, 4Q22 possibly included the expanded text of Exod 20 in a quite different form from that documented in the SP.
 This fact may slightly affect the reconstruction.
-Nonetheless, allows for a good degree of certainty conclusion.
+Nonetheless, it would not affect the conclusion that there is room for all three expansions in 4Q22.
+The large lacuna between the extant fragments allows for a good degree of certainty with regards to this conclusion.

 4 Implications